Volunteers – Background Checks & Training

 - Upload all 3 certs or screenshots to the Volunteer page in Sports Connect.

-- Review the CDC concussion information sheet for coaches (linked here for reference; volunteers are required to check that they’ve read it during signup).
+- CDC concussion information sheet for coaches (linked here for reference; volunteers are required to check that they’ve read it during signup).

-- Review the sudden cardiac arrest information sheet for coaches (linked here for reference; volunteers are required to check that they’ve read it during signup).
+- Sudden cardiac arrest information sheet for coaches (linked here for reference; volunteers are required to check that they’ve read it during signup).

 Requirement Details